 A Facebook analytics tool will tell you everything you need to know.
 If your engagement rate is still not increasing, then it might be time to think not only about your content strategy, but also to adjust the way you provide social customer service on Facebook.

-15. Measure your moderation metrics
+16. Measure your social inbox metrics

 Just as you should measure your social media analytics, you should also know how the conversations took place.
 Specifically, you should look out for: